 Filming should take no more than 10 minutes per step.
 If a step will take more than 10 minutes, prepare the product from that step in advance.

-Manufacturer Curing Condition Setup
+Manufacturer Curing Condition Checking.
+Thermogravimetric Test Of a Cured Sample

-To check the manufacturer curing conditions, open the Procedure tab [1] and click Editor.
+To determine the inorganic filler content and the temperature at which the material starts to degrade, a Thermogravimetric test is performed, open the Procedure tab [1] and click Editor.
 Drag the Ramp segment to the Editor screen and establish the ramp as 10 or 20 degrees/min to 900 degrees Celsius [2].

 WIDE: Talent opening Procedure tab, with monitor visible in frame